 Isabelle Martin taught kindergarten in the lower level of the Martin House, where education programs such as summer camp and scouts take place today.

 Mr. Martin used a table top thermometer (see it on tour in the library) to read and record the temperatures in each room of the Martin House to ensure he was not over-spending in heating costs.

 Frank Lloyd Wright, inspired in his work by Japanese design, decorated the house with 24 Japanese prints.
 “I remember when I first met the Japanese prints.
 That art had a great influence on my feeling and thinking… I began to see nature in a totally different way,” Wright stated.

-14 – When the landscape is complete, visitors will be able to see the direct reflection of colors, shapes, and natural elements that were taken from the gardens and applied to the interior of the house, informing the design decisions throughout the complex.
+When the recently completed landscaping is fully grown and in bloom, visitors will be able to see the direct reflection of colors, shapes, and natural elements that were taken from the gardens and applied to the interior of the house, informing the design decisions throughout the complex.